Hieromon/AutoConnect/mkdocs/credit.md

 ## Saved credential in EEPROM

 AutoConnect stores the established WiFi connection in the EEPROM of the ESP8266/ESP32 module and equips the class to access it from the sketch.
 You can read, write or erase the credentials using this class individually.
-It's [**AutoConnectCredential**](#autoconnectcredential) class which provides the access method to the saved credentials in EEPROM.
+It's [**AutoConnectCredential**](#autoconnectcredential) class which provides the access method to the saved credentials in EEPROM.[^1]

+[^1]:An example using AutoConnectCredential is provided as [an example](https://github.com/Hieromon/AutoConnect/blob/master/examples/Credential/Credential.ino) of a library sketch to delete saved credentials.

 ## AutoConnectCredential